Skip to content

 1 The node is cordoned to prevent new workloads from being scheduled.

-3 Driver pod restart triggers node-local reconciliation
+3 Driver pod restart triggers local reconciliation on the node

 5 The node is validated